 80 Games for Kids to Play at Home

 Feeling bored?
 Got nothing to do?
-Check out this list of awesome ideas of things to do when things are a bit meh!
+Check out this list of fun games to play indoors or outdoors when things are a bit meh!

 Hey you!
 Yes, you - are you bored?
 Do you want to learn about loads of cool indoor games for kids, outdoor games for kids, and just generally awesome fun games?
 Well, look no further - we've got a list of activities to stop you ever getting bored again!